 - Magnesium found in sweet potatoes helps the body relax and works as an anti-stress mineral.
 It is necessary for healthy blood, bones, heart, muscle and nerves.

 FYI: Experts estimate a magnesium deficiency in over 80 percent of North Americans.

 The sweet potato is often referred to as a ‘yam,’ but there is a botanical distinction between the two.
 While they are both root vegetables, the yam, native to Africa and Asia, comes from the lily family.
 The sweet potato comes from the morning glory group with origins in either Central or South America.

 Yams grow larger, are sweeter to the taste, but do not contain the nutritional value of the sweet potato.
-While the orange-hued vegetable is most common to Americans, other colors (such as purple) are enjoyed in others across globe.
+While the orange-hued vegetable is most common to Americans, other colors (such as purple) are enjoyed by others in other parts of the globe.

 And let’s not forget the versatility of the sweet potato in the way it can be prepared.
 Try them steamed, boiled, baked, roasted, fried, grilled or pureed.